Understanding PLC Tags: Controller Scope vs. Program Scope

 Variables In A PLC

-A variable is a block of memory that holds a binary value, which could be represented as an integer, a floating point number, or an ASCII character.
+A variable is a block of memory that holds a binary value, which could be represented as a single bit, an integer, a floating point number, or an ASCII character.
 Today, most PLC variables are ‘tag-based’ meaning each variable is given a data type that defines how the variable will be represented.
 This could be the standard integer, double integer, byte (all of which are variations of integers), word (also variations of integers), or string, all given a name.

 Rockwell PLC